 Can the developer (or anyone) see my medical information?

 No. The app stores everything on your device and syncs only through your personal iCloud private database, tied to your Apple ID.
 There is no PMG server, no analytics on your health data, and no third party in the loop.
-The developer cannot see your conditions, medications, history, Special Issuance details, or documents — by design.
+I cannot see your conditions, medications, history, Special Issuance details, or documents — by design.

 Where is my data stored?